BramvdnHeuvel/Batteryboys/README.md

 #### Differential evolution
 Na een miljoen generaties waren de totale kosten voor map 1 63124.0.
 ![What is this](/results/Differential_evolution_results.png)

+#### Comparisson
+We see that the firsT_fit_houses gets slightly better results than the first_fit_batteries, but the results are not very good.
+They stop around 46.000.
+The differential evolution however, gets a result of around 38.000.
+This means that the differential evolution gets a better score, and is therefore better for us to use.

 ### Oplossingen voor pijnpunten in case